google/googleapis.dart/resources/README.md

 Create a service account in the Google Cloud Console and save the credential information.

-Then create a Dart application to list files in a spececific project. *In the example below, files from the `dart-on-cloud` project are listed.*
+Then create a Dart application to list files in a specific project. *In the example below, files from the `dart-on-cloud` project are listed.*

 ```dart